thethiago27/moviedocs/README.md

 ## About
-Movie Docs is part of a series of tutorials about ReactJs and NextJs In this tutorial we will learn about Server Side Render and Static Site Generation, you can learn more here [link]
+Movie Docs is part of a series of tutorials about ReactJs and NextJs In this tutorial we will learn about Server Side Render and Static Site Generation, you can learn more here [Live Demo](https://moviedocs.vercel.app)

 ## Technologies